AhmedEhab2022/MyRecipe/README.md

 # MyRecipe

-MyRecipe is a web application that help the user to find a recipe by name, ingredients.
+MyRecipe is a web application that help the user to find a recipe by name and ingredients.
-User can also filter the results by check the meal types checkboxes, and has a random recips section.
+User can also filter the results by check the meal types checkboxes, and has a random recips in some recips section.
-User can click on view button to show the ingredients, equipments and instructions.
+User can click on view button to show the recipe information.

 The app use [spoonacular API](https://spoonacular.com/food-api) to get the recipes